frandieguez/nodejs-youtube-uploader/README.md

 The `nodejs-youtube-uploader` tool supports the following commands.

+### Authenticate

+The `authenticate` command fetches or updates the credentials from Youtube API using a local credentials.json file that was previously downloaded from GCC (https://console.cloud.google.com/home/dashboard) To know more about the options for the `authenticate` command execute

+    ./bin/nodejs-youtube-uploader auhtenticate --help

 ### Upload

 The `upload` command parses an input CSV file, uploads files to Youtube and writes